vicsz/slack-notification-demo/README.md

 curl -X POST --data-urlencode "payload={\"This is a line of text in a channel.\nAnd this is another line of text.\"}"" INSERT_YOUR_WEB_HOOK_URL_HERE
 ```

+## To test Application locally (with Slack Notifications):

+Set the SPRING_PROFILES_ACTIVE env variable to cloud.

+export SPRING_PROFILES_ACTIVE=cloud

+Also make sure to set the SLACK_INCOMING_WEB_HOOK variable , either via environment variable or in the logback.xml file.